 - 4 oz. vermont cheddar cheese, grated

-- ½ lb. turkey sausage (I use my homemade version)
+- ½ lb. turkey sausage (cooked according to package directions)

 - Heat oven to 350 degrees, and line the cups of a muffin pan with 12 silicone muffin liners.